deepakkrmnnit/Calc-behavior/addition.md

 Given The calculator with on

-When I type in "first decimal number" and I press "plus" and I type in "second decimal number" and I press "equals"
+When I type in "decimal number" and I press "plus" and I type in "decimal number" and I press "equals"

 Then I see the "added number" as the result